4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 • Request the call in a way that outlines goals and respects the lead’s time

 These tasks lay the groundwork for a successful discovery call.
-They also help ensure that both the rep and the prospect will get their questions answered, achieve certain goals, and make good use of the available time.
-Perhaps most importantly, they create an environment that supports sales acceleration and revenue intelligence solutions by setting up your reps to gather the right information at the right time.
+They also help ensure that both the rep and the prospect get their questions answered, achieve certain goals, and use the available time well.

 Key sales discovery stats

-The average sales discovery call is 38 minutes long
+The average discovery call is

-A successful sales discovery call can’t be too long, or prospects may feel that it drags and lacks focus.
+A successful sales discovery call can’t be too long, or prospects may feel it drags and lacks focus.
 Of course, the opposite is also true; spending too little time on a discovery call leaves unanswered questions and creates frustration.

 • What questions are being asked